HarshitNTiwari/gowc/README.md

 1. Clone the repo and put the input text files in the root folder.

-2. Following is the Synopsis for the tool:
+2. Following is the Synopsis for the tool, that you'll run on your terminal:

 ```shell
 gowc [-options] [file ...]